 Smarter urban development, however, is the long-term theme which requires the most investment.
 The world’s urban population of 3.9 billion is expected to take on another 2.5 billion by 2050, according to the United Nations’ “World Urbanization Prospects” report (2014).
 Cities are the engines of economic growth and they require investment of US$2-3 trillion per year, or between two-thirds and three-quarters of all infrastructure spending, to create an environment where urban dwellers can lead healthy and productive lives, according to The New Climate Economy report.

 Sustainable water management is another important area of focus, given the obvious fact that water is a fundamental necessity in our daily lives.
 Yet 2.1 billion people around the world live without access to clean water at home and more than half the world’s population, roughly 4.3 billion people, live in areas where demand outstrips supply.
 Management of this precious resource requires annual investment of $0.9- 1.5 trillion, according to 2017 OECD figures, which is equivalent to about 20% of overall infrastructure investment.

 Finally, we are all aware of the increasingly connected world we inhabit, with technology pervading our daily lives.
 But this isn’t true for everyone.
 Almost half of the world’s population lives without internet access, with the vast majority of these people living outside the online community residing in the developing economies (Source: Statista, January 2018).
 In today’s world, access to information and the learning that connectivity provides is a crucial requirement for economic growth.

-How does this affect the M&G Global Listed Infrastructure Fund?
+Find out more about the M&G Global Listed Infrastructure Fund